AnthonySuper/AnthonySuper.github.io/blog/_drafts/i-kinda-get-why-people-hate-ai.md

 ## Not a hater

 I don't hate AI.
-Earlier today I was asking Gemini to find me a nearby bar that would optimize for price, tastiness of drinks, and "not making me feel horribly lonely as a solo traveler on Valentine's day."
+Earlier today I was asking Gemini to find me a nearby bar that would optimize for price, tastiness of drinks, and "not making me feel lonely as a solo traveler on Valentine's day."
-Gemini did encourage me to join a speed dating night at a nearby hotel, which I choose to think of as it displaying extreme confidence in my charisma as opposed to hallucinating my prompt as "give me the motivation to do a gainer off the fourth floor room I'm in onto the valet parking area," but it has been helpful for me on this vacation.
+Gemini did include a speed-dating event at a local hotel as a response to that prompt, which I am choosing to interpret as it having supreme confidence in my charisma, rather than it making fun of me.
 It's also been helpful doing various tasks on [the weird little Haskell framework](https://www.github.com/AnthonySuper/noided-web) I'm working on, and at my former place of employment, and I plan on using it at my newest place of employment.

-If I'm to believe the boosters, like Sam Altman or Neil Breen, AI could be humanity's last invention, a machine we can hand the keys to and let it solve literally all of our problems.
+If I'm to believe the boosters, like Sam Altman or obscure indie filmmaker [Neil Breen](https://youtu.be/m2IV0BajqAk?t=3213), AI could be humanity's last invention, a machine we can hand the keys to and let it solve literally all of our problems.
 And to some extent, that does kind of appeal.
 It would be great if I could type "how can I be happy" in a prompt console somewhere and get back a step-by-step process to achieve enlightenment.
 And we could also cure cancer, or whatever.